Novel clinical programs,

 Program Highlights

-This is a Phase 3 randomized, placebo-controlled, double-blind trial of 30 children, aged 6 months through 17 years, with confirmed diagnosis of PDC Deficiency.
-A novel Observer reported outcome (ObsRO) validated survey that is completed by study participant's parent/caregiver is the primary efficacy outcome measure.
+This Phase III randomized, placebo-controlled, double-blind trial of 34 children, aged 6 months through 17 years, with confirmed diagnosis of PDC Deficiency.
+A novel Observer reported outcome (ObsRO) validated survey was completed by study participant's parent/caregiver is the primary efficacy outcome measure.

 Disease Background25-27